Saving Nature: Conserving 30% Of The Land, Sea Just The Start - UrduPoint

 His department has spent months scouring the country to find candidates to fit the more flexible criteria, including swathes of land owned by private firms.

-According to the most recent Protected Planet report by the UN Environment Programme's World Conservation Monitoring Centre, the world met its target of protecting 17 percent of land habitats by 2020.
+- '100 percent' - According to the most recent Protected Planet report by the UN Environment World Conservation Monitoring Centre, 17 percent of land habitats and around seven percent of marine areas were protected by 2020.
+The target was 17 and 10 percent respectively.

-But it missed the 10-percent target for marine and coastal areas, with just over seven percent conserved.

 OECMs were formally defined in 2018 and are "already making a huge difference" in the statistics, said Heather Bingham, who leads the Protected Planet initiative.